 In short, you need to be empathetic.

-Now, I know the response that comes back from a lot of leaders — and I’ve heard this from them directly: the point of a workplace isn’t love, compassion, and empathy.
+Now, I know the response that comes back from many leaders—and I’ve heard this from them directly: the point of a workplace isn’t love, compassion, and empathy.
 In most cases, it’s making money and pleasing stakeholders.
 Right?
 Right.

 Yet studies reveal more empathetic cultures drive more profits.

 It’s true.
-Emma Seppala, a researcher at Stanford, has shown this.
-Compassionate and loving workplace cultures naturally reduce burnout and churn while increasing productivity (12 percent and more), says her research.
+Emma Seppala, a researcher at Stanford, has shown the benefits of empathy.
+Her research says that compassionate and loving workplace cultures naturally reduce burnout and churn while increasing productivity (12 percent and more).

 The sheer fact of the matter is this: many of us spend close to 60 hours/week on tasks, topics, and ideas related to work.
 That time can’t be all nose-to-the-grindstone deliverables-chasing work.
-There needs to be degrees of connection, of love, of being authentic, of being compassionate, and true empathy at work.
+There needs to be degrees of connection, love, authenticity, compassion, and true empathy at work.

-Lisa will help you to create a winning corporate culture, why not start today?
+Lisa will help you create a winning corporate culture.
+Why not start today?